Skip to main content

 Abandoned Derelict Vessel Program

 Recreational boats are abandoned or become derelict for many reasons.
 Derelict and abandoned vessels can cause various problems in and outside of marinas, including water quality degradation, pollution, and damage to public and private property when they sink or go adrift.
 In marinas, they take up valuable slip space and can be a source of pollution.
 They also decrease the aesthetic value of the area and create hazards for responsible boaters.
-Learn how to responsibly dispose/recycle your boat when it's past its useful life.
+Learn how to responsibly dispose of/recycle your boat when it's past its useful life.
 Be a part of the solution.

 Rope image